aryanthegr8/Expense-Tracker-Application/README.md

-"SpendWise – Spend wisely, track wisely"
+# SpendWise – Spend wisely, track wisely

 SpendWise is a full-stack expense tracking web application built with the MERN stack and GraphQL.
 It allows users to log and categorize their transactions — savings, expenses, and investments — and visualize their financial breakdown through an interactive donut chart.
 Secured with JWT authentication and deployed end-to-end on Vercel.